dcblack/sc-platform/README.md

 In order of priority:

-1. Add `Pic_module`
-3. Add `Dma_module`
+1. Add `Dma_module`
-4. Add power-down capability (?use CCI?) with reset
+2. Add power-down capability (?use CCI?) with reset
-5. Add timing to AT mode of `Bus_module` with analysis port support
+3. Add timing to AT mode of `Bus_module` with analysis port support
-6. Add YAML or JASON support for configuration
+4. Add YAML or JASON support for configuration of top itself
-7. Implement filter interconnect
+5. Implement filter interconnect
-8. Implement a CPU emulation (e.g. armv6m)
+6. Implement a CPU emulation (e.g. armv6m or Mini32)

 Optional:

 1. Add fancy report handler with XML option and expectations for error injection
-2. Implement one module as RTL and provide an example adaptor (?
-AXI streaming ?)
-3. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
+2. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
-4. Consider refactor `Memory_module` to use PIMPL
+3. Consider refactor `Memory_module` to use PIMPL
-5. Add a shell interface and a scripting language for use in a CPU thread.
+4. Add a shell interface and a scripting language for use in a CPU thread.
 LUA, Python or TCL.
-6. Add a `Stack_module` (LIFO).
+5. Add a `Stack_module` (LIFO).
-7. Add `Global` class to replace `g_` variables
+6. Add `Global` class to replace `g_` variables
-8. `Apb2tlm_adapter` and `Tlm2apb_adapter`
+7. `Apb2tlm_adapter` and `Tlm2apb_adapter`
-9. `Axi2tlm_adapter` and `Tlm2axi_adapter`
+8. `Axi2tlm_adapter` and `Tlm2axi_adapter`

 # <a name="CRules"></a>Rules, Conventions, and Guidelines